Identifying and Writing Them - Find all those compounds. A sample is provided for you.

 Find Me Examples - It seems like they are scattered all over the place.

 Composing Terms - Take your time and put these two terms together to form a completely new word.

 Separate Circles - Take a look at all the bubbles and see how many new terms you can come up with from them.
 Some will work while others will not.

-Sentence Partners - For the words, two words combine to form a compound word.
-Draw a line from each word to its compound partner.
+Sentence Partners - For all the problems, combine terms to form a compound word.
+Draw a line from each term to its compound partner.
 You will then use four of them to create a complete thought.